MattWindsor91/eMeritous/readme.txt

-MERITOUS v 1.2
+eMERITOUS v 1.2a

-for Windows 98/2K/XP/other operating systems by Lancer-X/ASCEAI
+Meritous by Lancer-X/ASCEAI
+eMeritous fork by contributors

+--

 Far below the surface of the planet is a secret.
 A place of limitless power.
 Those that seek to